 Central Missouri's popular summertime lake getaway becomes even better in the fall when the crowds disperse and the temperatures pleasantly drop into the sixties.
 The surrounding Ozark Hills are at their most scenic come fall, when the forests ignite in shades of scarlet, gold, mahogany, and russet.
 Experience the color explosion while hiking, mountain biking, or horseback riding at Missouri's largest state park.
 Or take in the fall foliage on a yacht, at the wineries, during a round at one of the lake's championship golf courses, or on a twenty-five-mile scenic drive.

 When to Go: The last two weeks of October are the indisputable prime time for leaf peeping at the Lake of the Ozarks.

 For the ruggedly self-sufficient, Glacier National Park is a dream fall foliage destination.
 By the end of September, all the park's concessions have closed for the season, guests have gone home, and you pretty much have the entire park to yourself.
-This is one of the best places to see larch trees—a deciduous conifer that turns bright gold in the fall before losing its needles.
-Yellow larch intermingled with evergreens set against the backdrop of the massive snow-covered peaks of the Continental Divide make for perhaps the most dramatic autumn scene in the US.
-Plus, wildlife abounds, with elk, mountain goats, bighorn sheep, and bears all making their preparations for winter.
+This is one of the best places to see larch trees—deciduous conifers that turn bright gold in the fall before losing their needles.
+Yellow larch intermingled with evergreens set against the backdrop of the massive snow-covered peaks of the Continental Divide make for perhaps the most dramatic autumn scene in the U.S. Plus, wildlife abounds, with elk, mountain goats, bighorn sheep, and bears making their preparations for winter.

-Where to Stay: Most of the area's notable properties close by late September.
-The comfortable Grouse Mountain Lodge, located 25 miles away in Whitefish, is open all four seasons and offers exceptional on-site dining.
+Where to Stay: Most of the area's notable properties close by late-September.
+The comfortable Grouse Mountain Lodge, located twenty-five miles away in Whitefish, is open all four seasons and offers exceptional on-site dining.

-Plan Your Trip: Visit Fodor's Glacier National Park Guide
+PLAN YOUR TRIP: Visit Fodor's Glacier National Park Travel Guide